• Training structure

 Presentation

-The main objective of the Robotics track of the Master EEA is to train high-level specialists in Robotics, Industrial Computing, Image Processing and Automation.
+The main objective of the Robotics track of the EEA Master's program is to train high-level specialists in Robotics, Industrial Computing, Image Processing, and Automation.

-It is one of the natural extensions of the EEA (Electronics, Electrical Engineering and Automation) Bachelor's degree and of any other scientific and technological training in the fields of EEA, computer science, applied mathematics, mechatronics, etc.
+It is a natural extension of the Bachelor's degree in EEA (Electronics, Electrical Engineering, and Automation) and any other scientific and technological training in the fields of EEA, computer science, applied mathematics, mechatronics, etc.

-During the first year (taught in French), students will take fundamental courses in electronics, energetics, automation and signal processing in the first semester, followed by specialization courses in robotics in the second semester.
-The second semester courses will allow them to learn the basics of robotics (manipulation and mobile), image processing and robot programming tools.
+During the first year (taught in French), students will take fundamental courses in electronics, energy, automation, and signal processing in the first semester, followed by specialized courses in robotics in the second semester.
+The second semester courses will teach them the basics of robotics (manipulation and mobile), image processing, and robot programming tools.

-During the second year (taught in English), students will take courses in robot modeling and control, perception for robotics, optimization, artificial intelligence, embedded systems and programming.
-They will also have a course opening on research, targeting the most innovative applications of robotics (micro-manipulators, surgical robots, submarines, humanoids, virtual and augmented reality, operational safety, teleoperation, etc.).
-In the second semester of the second year, students will carry out a one-month research project in a laboratory or company, followed by a tutored internship (in a company or laboratory) of 4 to 6 months.
+During the second year (taught in English), students will take courses in robot modeling and control, perception for robotics, optimization, artificial intelligence, embedded systems, and programming in the first semester.
+They will also take a course introducing research, focusing on the most innovative applications of robotics (micromanipulators, surgical robots, submarines, humanoids, virtual and augmented reality, operational safety, teleoperation, etc.).
+In the second semester of the second year, students will carry out a one-month research project in a laboratory or company, followed by a 4- to 6-month tutored internship (in a company or laboratory).

-The course is open to alternating work-study through an apprenticeship contract.
-This contract allows students to acquire the theoretical bases during the weeks of training and to put them into practice during the periods spent in the company.
-This method of operation facilitates the development of skills.
-It also has the advantage for the student of being paid even before graduating.
+The program is open to work-study students through an apprenticeship contract.
+This contract allows students to acquire theoretical knowledge during training weeks and put it into practice during periods spent in the workplace.
+This approach facilitates skills development.
+It also offers students the advantage of being paid even before they graduate.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-This Master Course is a natural extension of the Bachelor's Degree in EEA (Electronics, Electrical Engineering and Automation) of UM or of any other scientific and technological bachelors in related fields (e.g., computer science, applied mathematics, mechatronics, etc..).
+This Master's program is a natural extension of the Bachelor's Degree in EEA (Electronics, Electrical Engineering, and Automation) from UM or any other scientific and technological bachelor's degrees in related fields (e.g., computer science, applied mathematics, mechatronics, etc.).

-During the first semester of the1st year of the Master (taught in French), students will follow basic courses in electronics, energy, control systems and signal processing.
-The second semester is mainly focused on specialized courses in robotics.
-These courses will allow students to learn the basics of robotics (both fixed and mobile base robots), image processing and robot programming tools.
+During the first semester of thefirst year of the Master's program (taught in French), students will take basic courses in electronics, energy, control systems, and signal processing.
+The second semester focuses mainly on specialized courses in robotics.
+These courses will allow students to learn the basics of robotics (both fixed and mobile base robots), image processing, and robot programming tools.

-During the second year, which is taught in English, the courses in the first semester include robot modelling and control, perception for robotics, optimization, artificial intelligence, embedded systems and programming.
-Students will also have a research-oriented course, targeting the most innovative applications of robotics (micro-manipulators, surgical robotics, submarine robotics, humanoids, virtual and augmented reality, operational safety, teleoperation, etc).
+During the second year, which is taught in English, the courses in the first semester include robot modeling and control, perception for robotics, optimization, artificial intelligence, embedded systems, and programming.
+Students will also have a research-oriented course, targeting the most innovative applications of robotics (micro-manipulators, surgical robotics, submarine robotics, humanoids, virtual and augmented reality, operational safety, teleoperation, etc.).
 In the second semester, students will carry out a one-month research project in a laboratory or a company, followed by a tutored internship (in a company or laboratory) of 4 to 6 months.

-The Master course is also open to work-study through an apprenticeship contract.
-Such a contract allows students to acquire the theoretical bases during the training weeks and to put them into practice during the periods spent in the company.
-This mode of functioning improves their skills.
-It also has the advantage for the student to be paid before graduation.
+The Master's program is also open to work-study students through an apprenticeship contract.
+Such a contract allows students to acquire the theoretical foundations during training weeks and to put them into practice during periods spent in the company.
+This mode of operation improves their skills.
+It also has the advantage for the student of being paid before graduation.

 Read more

-• The success rate calculated on the LMD4 is about 90%.
+• The success rate calculated on the LMD4 is approximately 90%.

 Success rate